mlibrary/about-publishing/src/content/features/title-tbd.md

             text: "Automobiles and the Future: Competition, Cooperation, and Change is an enhanced title with audio recordings from the U.S.-Japan Automotive Conference in March 1983 on Fulcrum."
-          - image: /assets/washington-post-photo-.png
-            image_alt: Four men seated at a table
-            title: ""
-            text: >-
-              Paul W. McCracken from University of Michigan (far right), discussing a report at the 1983 U.S.-Japan Automotive Conference.

-              Photo Credit: Frank Johnson for The Washington Post.
       - type: cta
         image: /assets/neh-brochure.png
         heading: Collaborating Across Centers